daisy-ycguo/openwhisk-deploy-kube-packages/HowToInstallAPIGateway.md

-= How to install a complete API Gateway
+# How to install a complete API Gateway

+## Missing requested resources error

 When you are using api gateway in OpenWhisk, try this command:
 ```